wp-plugins/hashtagger/readme.txt

 Additional CSS Class(es) to add to the #hashtag links can be configured on the plugins setting page.

 **Caution:** It is not necessary to generally adapt existing posts, because their tags stay unchanged.
-But keep in mind that on saving a post all existing tas are **removed** and replaced by the tags found in your post!
+But keep in mind that on saving a post all existing tas are **removed** and replaced by the tags found in your post! **This behavior can be changed in the Plugin Settings Area.**

 = @usernames =